mlswg/mls-protocol/draft-ietf-mls-protocol.md

 This property can be used to construct defenses against impersonation attacks that are effective even if members' signature keys are compromised.
-As a trivial example, if the users of the clients in an MLS group were to meet in person and confirm that their epoch authenticator values were equal (using some suitable user interface), then each user would be assured that the others were not being impersonated in the current epoch.
+As a trivial example, if the users of the clients in an MLS group were to meet in person and reliably confirm that their epoch authenticator values were equal (using some suitable user interface), then each user would be assured that the others were not being impersonated in the current epoch.
 As soon as the epoch changed, though, they would need to re-do this confirmation.
 The state of the group would have changed, possibly introducing an attacker.

 More generally, in order for the members of an MLS group to obtain concrete authentication protections using the `epoch_authenticator`, they will need to